iambumblehead/clak/README.md

 [3]: https://github.com/nanostores/i18n

-To start, use the csv value to create a language object and message tuples, then return final language values from each tuple, specifying a list of preferred language values from which the return value should preferably correspond.
+To start, use a csv value to create a language object and message tuples.
+Next, return final language values from each tuple, specifying a list of preferred-language values from which the return value should correspond.
 ```javascript
 const csv = `
 "id","key","en-US","ja-JP"